Omnicell (NASDAQ:OMCL) Releases Q3 2022 Earnings Guidance

-A number of analysts have recently commented on the company.
-SVB Leerink assumed coverage on Omnicell in a research note on Friday, July 15th.
-They issued a market perform rating and a $124.00 target price on the stock.
-BTIG Research lowered their target price on Omnicell from $190.00 to $175.00 and set a buy rating on the stock in a research note on Wednesday, July 27th.
-Piper Sandler lowered their target price on Omnicell from $162.00 to $150.00 and set an overweight rating on the stock in a research note on Monday.
-TheStreet downgraded Omnicell from a b- rating to a c+ rating in a research note on Tuesday, May 17th.
-Finally, Wells Fargo & Company lowered their target price on Omnicell from $188.00 to $158.00 and set an overweight rating on the stock in a research note on Tuesday, May 3rd.
-Two equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to MarketBeat, Omnicell currently has an average rating of Moderate Buy and a consensus target price of $162.40.
+Several research analysts recently issued reports on OMCL shares.
+Piper Sandler cut their target price on shares of Omnicell from $162.00 to $150.00 and set an overweight rating for the company in a research report on Monday, August 8th.
+SVB Leerink started coverage on shares of Omnicell in a research note on Friday, July 15th.
+They issued a market perform rating and a $124.00 price target for the company.
+Wells Fargo & Company decreased their target price on shares of Omnicell from $188.00 to $158.00 and set an overweight rating for the company in a research note on Tuesday, May 3rd.
+TheStreet cut shares of Omnicell from a b- rating to a c+ rating in a report on Tuesday, May 17th.
+Finally, BTIG Research dropped their target price on shares of Omnicell from $190.00 to $175.00 and set a buy rating on the stock in a report on Wednesday, July 27th.
+Two research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of Moderate Buy and an average target price of $162.40.

-In other Omnicell news, EVP Scott Peter Seidelmann sold 3,765 shares of the stock in a transaction that occurred on Thursday, June 16th.
-The stock was sold at an average price of $110.15, for a total transaction of $414,714.75.
-Following the completion of the transaction, the executive vice president now owns 40,789 shares of the company’s stock, valued at $4,492,908.35.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-2.76% of the stock is currently owned by insiders.
+In other news, EVP Scott Peter Seidelmann sold 3,765 shares of the company’s stock in a transaction on Thursday, June 16th.
+The shares were sold at an average price of $110.15, for a total transaction of $414,714.75.
+Following the transaction, the executive vice president now directly owns 40,789 shares of the company’s stock, valued at approximately $4,492,908.35.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+2.76% of the stock is owned by insiders.

-A number of hedge funds have recently made changes to their positions in the company.
-Covestor Ltd grew its position in shares of Omnicell by 424.2% in the first quarter.
-Covestor Ltd now owns 844 shares of the company’s stock valued at $109,000 after purchasing an additional 683 shares in the last quarter.
-Point72 Hong Kong Ltd grew its position in shares of Omnicell by 28.8% in the first quarter.
+Several hedge funds have recently modified their holdings of the company.
+Covestor Ltd raised its stake in shares of Omnicell by 424.2% during the first quarter.
+Covestor Ltd now owns 844 shares of the company’s stock valued at $109,000 after purchasing an additional 683 shares during the period.
+Point72 Hong Kong Ltd raised its stake in shares of Omnicell by 28.8% during the first quarter.
 Point72 Hong Kong Ltd now owns 1,453 shares of the company’s stock valued at $188,000 after purchasing an additional 325 shares in the last quarter.
-Walleye Capital LLC purchased a new stake in shares of Omnicell in the first quarter valued at approximately $235,000.
-Guggenheim Capital LLC grew its position in shares of Omnicell by 32.1% in the first quarter.
-Guggenheim Capital LLC now owns 2,241 shares of the company’s stock valued at $290,000 after purchasing an additional 544 shares in the last quarter.
-Finally, Lido Advisors LLC grew its position in shares of Omnicell by 38.6% in the first quarter.
-Lido Advisors LLC now owns 2,926 shares of the company’s stock valued at $378,000 after purchasing an additional 815 shares in the last quarter.
+Walleye Capital LLC bought a new stake in Omnicell in the first quarter worth about $235,000.
+Guggenheim Capital LLC raised its position in Omnicell by 32.1% in the first quarter.
+Guggenheim Capital LLC now owns 2,241 shares of the company’s stock worth $290,000 after acquiring an additional 544 shares in the last quarter.
+Finally, Lido Advisors LLC raised its position in Omnicell by 38.6% in the first quarter.
+Lido Advisors LLC now owns 2,926 shares of the company’s stock worth $378,000 after acquiring an additional 815 shares in the last quarter.

 Omnicell Company Profile